Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 1. Day 1: Table updated
 2. Day 2: Certificate passes
-3. Day 6: Certifiacte verification *fails*
+3. Day 6: Certificate verification *fails*
 4. Day 7: A certificate is re-generated.
 However, this will stale fail as the `referenceTimestamp` would still be day 1 given that was the latest table update

 Note that we cannot re-generate a certificate on Day 7.
 This is why we recommend that the `stalenessPeriod` is greater than or equal to the update cadence of operator tables.